globaleaks/whistleblowing-software/README.md

 GLBackend/ $ trial globaleaks/tests/test\_\*.py

-GLBackend/shooter, use the shell scripts available, perform automatic operation using the raw client shooter.py
+[GLBackend/shooter](https://github.com/globaleaks/GLBackend/tree/master/shooter), can be used by hand or using the shell scripts.
+Those perform a sequence of operation emulating the behavior of one or more users.